agsb/6502.MINT/arch/6502/Stacks.md

 _this is still a stub_

+_Charles Moore says 22 levels is enough for Forth._

+## Back stack

 The 6502 have two peculiar pages, the zero page and stack page, both unique and with 256 bytes.

-All sub-routines calls (JSR) and returns (RTS) uses the stack page for 16-bit pointers, also do the indirect indexed and indexed indirect modes.
+All sub-routines calls (JSR) and returns (RTS) uses the stack page for 16-bit pointers, also the indirect indexed and indexed indirect modes uses page zero.
 Those are valuable resources.

-Almost 6502 indexed stacks implementations are 128 words, Charles Moore says 22 is enough fo Forth.
+Almost 6502 typical stack implementations does: Allow till 128 words deep stack; Any operation with values at stack must do pushs and pulls.
+A multitask or multiuser system must split or copy the stack.

 These are most commom:

-## at hardware stack SP
+### at hardware stack SP

-      .macro push lsb, msb
+      .macro push stk, lsb, msb
+            LDA \stk; TSX; STX \stk; TAX; TXS;
             LDA \lsb; PHA; LDA \msb; PHA;
+            LDA \stk; TSX; STX \stk; TAX; TXS;
-      .endmacro ; 12 cycles
+      .endmacro ;

-      .macro pull lsb, msb
+      .macro pull stk, lsb, msb
+            LDA \stk; TSX; STX \stk; TAX; TXS;
             PLA; STA \msb; PLA; STA \lsb;
+            LDA \stk; TSX; STX \stk; TAX; TXS;
-      .endmacro ; 12 cycles
+      .endmacro ;

-allow 128 words deep at hardware stack.
-_any operations with values at stack must do pushs and pulls_.
-_multitask or multiuser could split or copy the stack_
+Uses the hardware stack, and must be split in 3 parts, one for inline code, one for data stack, one for return stack;
+Minimal cycles when stk, lsb, msb are in zero page.

 ## at page zero indexed by X